 So on and so forth.
-If you do not have a CPU installed on the motherboard, you may hear a 5 beep sound code.
+You may hear a five-beep sound code if you do not have a CPU installed on the motherboard.
 PCMag.com has a complete list of all the beep codes and what they indicate.

 Also Read: How to Connect Motherboard Internal Speaker?
 (Beep Code Speaker)

 In addition to the beep code sound, your motherboard may also flash LEDs built on it.

 The sequence of the LEDs flashing may indicate where the issues lie.
 For this, you will have to consult the manual of the motherboard.

 Also Read: Which PCIe Slot for GPU is Ideal?

 Should You Turn on Motherboard Without a CPU?

 You CAN turn on the motherboard without a CPU.
 It shouldn’t cause any issues.
 This action can sometimes be necessary, particularly if you want to test whether your motherboard works.

 What Happens When You Boot without a CPU?

 Well, nothing much.
 Besides the error codes and beeping sounds, you will only observe whether your motherboard is dead or alive.